ndigenn/go-type/README.md

 cd go-type
 go run cmd/main.go
 ```
+golang must be installed for the program to work

 ## Usage
 1. Select 1,2, or 3 for randomly generated words
 2. Select 4 for quotes